neerajjain123/OCAJPDOC/amazon/co.md

 - In your opinion, what is the most effective way to evaluate the quality of your product or service to your internal /external customer?
 Give an example of a time when you used these measures to make a decision.
 (Manager)

 **Answer**
-JEP: I have to explain how JEP in implemented and help us to track the issue

 - What changes have you implemented in your current department to meet the needs of your customers?
 What has been the result?
 (Manager)